Lake Neusiedl: Fish

-Herptiles
+Amphibians

 The European tree frog is a common species in the area.
 Other amphibians that can be found, especially in the reed belt and the lakeside edge, include common toad, European green toad, common spadefoot, moor frog, agile frog, pool frog, marsh frog, edible frog and the European fire-bellied toad.
 Danube crested newt and smooth newt are also present.

+Reptiles

 Reptiles are represented by the grass snake and a number of lizard species including the European green lizard, sand lizard and the common lizard.
 Occasionally, dice snakes may be seen, but the meadow viper, which was previously identified around the lake, has not been seen since 1973.

 Towns and villages around the lake

-Traces of human settlement around Lake Neusiedl go back to the neolithic period.
+Traces of human settlement around Lake Neusiedl go back to the Neolithic period.
 The area became densely populated from the 7th century BC onward, initially by people of the Hallstatt culture and remained so throughout Roman times.
 In 454 Theodoric the Great, the preeminent king of the Ostrogoths, was born here.
 Near Fertőrákos there are two Roman villas and a 3rd-century Mithras temple open to visitors.

 The more important extant towns lying on the lake's shore are Illmitz (Illmic), Podersdorf am See (Pátfalu), Weiden (Védeny), Neusiedl am See (Nezsider), Jois (Nyulas), Winden (Sásony), Breitenbrunn (Fertőszéleskút), Purbach am Neusiedlersee (Feketeváros), Donnerskirchen (Fertőfehéregyháza), Oggau (Oka), Rust (Ruszt) and Mörbisch (Fertőmeggyes) in Austria, and Sopron, Fertőrákos, Fertőboz, Fertőd, Balf and Fertőújlak in Hungary, with the communities of Illmitz, Apetlon (Mosonbánfalva) and Podersdorf am See forming the so-called Seewinkel (lake corner), which is located between the lake and the Hungarian border.
 Hungarian names of Austrian towns lying on the lake's shore are given in parentheses.